ElectricRCAircraftGuy/glances_wiki/How-to-create-a-new-Glances-plugin-?.md

     parser.add_argument('--disable-foo', action='store_true', default=False, dest='disable_foo', help='disable Foo module')

-## Add you plugin in the curses interface
+## Add your plugin in the curses interface

 Edit the glances/outputs/glances_curses.py script and add your plugin to one of the following functions (where you want the plugin to be displayed):